 This contest involves creating a grid with several cones set up at the center of the grid.
 Players then stand at the edge of the grid and try to knock the cones down to win points.
 This drill is varied by specifying how the passes are made; by the inside or outside of the

 foot or even by using the left or right foot.
 The team that knocks down the most cones wins the challenge.

 You are required to make a grid of about 10 by 10 yards.
 Assign one player probably the defender to be a room cleaner.
 The work of the room cleaner is to knock other players’ balls out of the gird.
 Every player except the room cleaner should have a ball.
 The player whose ball is hit out of the grid can be made to do eight jumping jacks.
 The idea is to have the room cleaner kick every player’s ball out of the grid.

 - 7 vs 7 Scrimmage

-This is a great drill to end training sessions to allow players put into practice what they learnt during training.
-There is need to create a grid of about 50 by 40 yards with full-size goals on each end.
+This is a great drill to end training sessions to allow players put into practice what they learned during training.
+There is a need to create a grid of about 50 by 40 yards with full-size goals on each end.
 The players are then split into 7 vs 7 teams.
 Each team should have six outfield players and one goalkeeper.